Lee Cheol-seung: Death

 Lee died on February 27, 2016, at 03:45 KST, at Samsung Hospital in Seoul at the age of 94.
-A funeral was held for him on March 2, 2016, that began with a five-day wake and a police-escorted procession that led to the National Assembly and ended with a gun salute at the Seoul National Cemetery where he is buried along with former South Korean presidents.
+Following a five-day wake, a funeral was held for him on 2 March 2016, with a police-escorted procession that led to the National Assembly and ended with a gun salute at the Seoul National Cemetery, where he is buried alongside former South Korean presidents.